holdworld/data_mine/README.md

-analyze the data from internet and utilize this result and data dom something.
+analyze the data from internet and utilize this result and data do something.